obsxrver/ComfyUI-Distributed/docs/worker-setup-guides.md

 ## ComfyUI Distributed Worker Setup Guide

-ComfyUI Distributed allows you to distribute your workflows across multiple GPUs, whether they're in the same machine, on your local network, or in the cloud.

 **Master**: The main ComfyUI instance that coordinates and distributes work.
 This is where you load workflows, manage the queue, and view results.

 **Worker**: A ComfyUI instance that receives and processes tasks from the master.
 Workers handle just the GPU computation and send results back to the master.
 You can have multiple workers connected to a single master, each utilizing their own GPU.